Common washing machine problems and how to fix them

 - Heavy wash loads

-If you're washing machine won't stop vibrating or even moves around the room during a wash then it probably needs leveling out.
+If you're washing machine won't stop vibrating or even moves around the room during a wash then it probably needs levelling out.
 Every washing machine has to sit parallel to the surface it sits on – and if it isn't it will shake, especially during spin cycles.

 Check if the machine is aligned using a spirit level.
 If it's not, adjust the feet underneath accordingly.